jessicalyn/BYOB-baseball/README.md

 launch in your browser: ``` $ npm start ```

-## API Documentation:

 ## Future Development and Extensions Notes:

 ### Technologies Used
-BYOB - Baseball Edition was built using:
+BYOB - MLB Baseball Edition was built using:
 - Express
 - Knex
 - PostgreSQL